 - Complaints data and consumer protection

 - Monitoring digital credit data for consumer protection risks

-If you are are a practitioner (Regulator, Financial Institution, MFI, consumer organization, multilateral) working on Consumer Protection issues in developing countries and are interested in receiving invitations for this webinar series, you can register your interest here.
+If you are are a practitioner (Regulator, Financial Institution, MFI, consumer organization, multilateral) working on Consumer Protection issues in developing countries and are interested in receiving invitations for this webinar series, kindly register your interest here.